Salah Isa: Literary career and directions

-In his book Men of Ria and Sakina he was able to narrate the fact of what happened literally in Ria and Sakina story in an accurate press manner, by looking into and researching old books,” and dealing with the event realistically and without adding a comedic, tragic or dramatic character, as was done in other works that covered the case.
+In his book Men of Ria and Sakina he was able to narrate the fact of what happened literally in Ria and Sakina story in an accurate press manner, by looking into and researching old books," and dealing with the event realistically and without adding a comedic, tragic or dramatic character, as was done in other works that covered the case.

-In his historical book written in a journalistic style “Men of Marj Dabiq”, which was compared to the book of the Mamluk Egyptian historian “Ibn Iyas” “Bada’i al-Zuhur fi Qa’aqa’ al-Dabiq”, Issa considered that the men of Marj Dabiq are “the traitors of the Mamluk men of Sultan Qanswa al-Ghouri” who sold him For the Ottoman Sultan Selim the First, the defeat of the Egyptians and Levant, and then the men of the last Mamluk Sultan “Tuman Bey”, who was hanged by Selim I, under “Bab Zuweila” in Cairo, then ended with a dark and bloody Ottoman occupation of the Arab region for about four centuries.

-According to MS Mahmoud Salah Issa belonged to a generation of historians, described in academic writings as “the generation of amateur historians” and included with him another historian, Tariq al-Bishri, and “they were freed together from the rigid academic writing methods, but they were not freed from its conditions of investigation and scrutiny.”
-During the second half of the sixties, “Al-Tali’a” and “Al-Kateb” magazines played a remarkable role in presenting this literary production and “crystallizing it in a context appropriate to the changes that Egypt was going through at that time.”
+According to MS Mahmoud Salah Issa belonged to a generation of historians, described in academic writings as "the generation of amateur historians" and included with him another historian, Tariq al-Bishri, and "they were freed together from the rigid academic writing methods, but they were not freed from its conditions of investigation and scrutiny."
+During the second half of the sixties, "Al-Tali’a" and "Al-Kateb" magazines played a remarkable role in presenting this literary production and "crystallizing it in a context appropriate to the changes that Egypt was going through at that time."